7 Resources

 2011-2014

-Project RICE was a five-year, community-driven initiative designed to develop, implement, and test a community health worker (CHW) program designed to promote diabetes prevention among Korean and South Asian American immigrants at risk for diabetes in New York City (NYC).
+Project RICE was a five-year, community-driven initiative designed to develop, implement, and test a CHW program designed to promote diabetes prevention among Korean and South Asian American immigrants at risk for diabetes in NYC.
 Participants in the intervention arm received six educational group sessions over the course of 6 months, while control group participants received only the first session.
-Primary outcome measures included change in weight, change in body mass index (BMI), and change in hip-to-waist ratio measurements over 6-months.

 150 Resources